 Based on the ABIM blueprint, a comprehensive didactic series given by renowned attendings is refined annually to cater to the needs of the fellows.
 These include boot camps for incoming fellows, board review series, research conferences, and our “Don’t Miss a Beat Monthly Cardiology Pearls.”
 Several of our faculty have received additional training in medical education and are recognized as college-wide and national leaders in cardiovascular disease education.
 Our program also utilizes several other methods including the use of emails (e.g. EKG of the month, Cath case of the month, Echo of the month, Journal Watch) and social media (WhatsApp, Twitter) to further enhance the educational experience for our fellows.
 Our fellows also serve as educators for programs within our college and in the Greater Houston community.

-Mentored by internationally renowned faculty, fellows can achieve academic productivity as reflected by 86 publications in the past academic year and online media presence.
+Mentored by internationally renowned faculty, fellows can achieve academic productivity as reflected by 130 publications and online media presence in the 2020-2021 academic year.
 Weekly Monday Research Conferences include a statistics boot camp, presentations by fellows on their research projects, and sessions before and after major scientific meetings.
 Separate fellowships in Cardiovascular Disease Prevention and Health Services Research are also available.

 Our program emphasizes and mentors our fellows to become FIT leaders and leaders in national organizations such as the American College of Cardiology and the American Heart Association.
 Several of our fellows serve on prominent national committees.
 Our faculty members who serve as academic leaders on these national and international committees take great pride in grooming our fellows for these leadership positions.